CS-intro-with-Python/cs-project-2025-hasan2oo6/README.md

 Multiple users can join the same contest for **group practice**.
 All participants solve the same set of problems, and the application can display a **standings table** based on real Codeforces submission data.

 The project is built with **Flask**, uses a **database** to store contest data, runs inside **Docker**, includes **CI/CD with GitHub Actions**, and is deployed online using **Railway**.
+Creating practice contests for students who are training for competitive programming or exams usually requires manually checking which problems they have already solved.
+This process is time-consuming and error-prone, especially for groups of students.
+This project solves that problem by automatically checking solved problems using the Codeforces API and selecting only new unsolved tasks.
+As a result, teachers, coaches, and students can quickly create fair and useful practice contests without manual work.

 ## Setup